lccc-project/lccc/xlang/docs/xlang-specification/ptr.md

 4. A byte *n* is not reachable from a pointer p if it is part of the *object-representation* of an object pointed to by a `unique` pointer which is neither a derivative nor an orginator of p.

-5. A byte *n* is not reachable for the purposes of writing from a pointer p if it is part of the *object-representation* of an object pointed to by a `readonly` pointer, which is not a derivative of p, or if it is part of the *object-representation* of an object with static storage duration that is declared `#const` and is not part of the *object-representation* of a mutable subobject thereof (pending resolution of <https://github.com/rust-lang/unsafe-code-guidelines/issues/236>).
+5. A byte *n* is not reachable for the purposes of writing from a pointer p if it is part of the *object-representation* of an object pointed to by a `readonly` pointer, or a pointer returned from `::__lccc::builtins::rust::kill_mutation`, which is not a derivative of p, or if it is part of the *object-representation* of an object with static storage duration that is declared `#const` and is not part of the *object-representation* of a mutable subobject thereof (pending resolution of <https://github.com/rust-lang/unsafe-code-guidelines/issues/236>).

 6. If a valid pointer is produced via a derive expression that has a `dereferenceable(n)`, `dereference_write(n)`, or `write_only(n)` attribute, where n bytes from the address represented by the pointer value are not all reachable from that pointer, the behaviour is undefined.
 7. If a valid pointer is produced via a derive expression that has a `dereference_write(n)` or `write_only(n)` attribute, where `n` bytes from the address represented by the pointer are not all reachable from that pointer for the purposes of writing, the behaviour is undefined.